 b) Identify new directory requirements in support of new and current technologies.

-c) Develop the ninth edition of the ITU-T X.500-series of Recommendations.
+c) Develop or update the ITU-T X.500-series of Recommendations.

-d) Develop enhancements to ITU-T X.509, X.510 and X.pki-em to support new requirements like automatic procedures for establishing and maintaining PKI.3.2 Tasks related to the work on ASN.1
+d) Develop enhancements to ITU-T X.508, X.509, X.510 to support new requirements like automatic procedures for establishing and maintaining PKI.

+e) Develop Recommendations dealing with decentralized public-key infrastructure (DPKI) using blockchains.

+f) Update related Recommendations by extending the concept AVL (Authority and Validation List) for IoT support

+g) Update related Recommendations by splitting ITU-T X.509 to put Privilege Management Infrastructure ‘(PMI) in a dedicated Recommendation.

+h) Develop or update Recommendations to reorganize the ASN.1 modules of X.500 series to have two categories of modules: directory modules and cybersecurity modules.

+3.2 Tasks related to the work on ASN.1

 a) Provide updated Recommendations for ITU-T X.680- X.690- and X.890-series throughout the study period in response to user needs, producing new editions when appropriate.